You're an avid runner. Recently you read somewhere that running can cause toenail fungus. This has you freaked out. So what's the truth?

 For runners there's an added risk for getting toenail fungus.
 Running places enormous pressure on toenails.
 That can cause the nails to lift allowing fungus easy access to the nail plate.

-Here are some 7 hacks for keeping fungus at bay.
+Here are some 7 hacks to prevent toenail fungus in runners

 If you're nails are getting damaged it's time to give up your shoes and buy ones that won't damage your nails.This often happens when your shoes are too short.
 As we age our feet often increase in size.